gibbs/gibbs.github.io/content/blog/0001-running-systemd-docker-containers-archlinux.md

 ---

 Docker engine [20.10.6](https://docs.docker.com/engine/release-notes/#20106)
-recently moved its cgroup v2 support out of experimental but it does not support *hybrid* hierarchies.
+recently moved its cgroup v2 support out of experimental, but it does not support *hybrid* hierarchies.
 Most modern systemd packages for Linux distributions are compiled and shipped with the hybrid hierarchy which is a systemd recommended default.